 In perennial fruit trees, most nutrient uptake occurs between bloom and rapid vegetative growth.
 Sweet cherry root growth starts when soil temperatures reach approximately 59 F during spring, usually after bloom in Washington soils.
 According to Artacho and Bonomelli (2016), root growth of Gisela 6 rootstock started approximately 30 days after full bloom (DAFB), while the highest rate of fruit growth, associated to cell division stage, occurred between 21 and 28 DAFB.
 This result confirms that initial growth: bloom, pollen tube growth, spur leaf area, early shoot growth and early fruit development rely on reserves stored in roots, buds, and wood.
 Thus, fertilization of mobile nutrients should be programed accordingly to reduce losses.
 Here are some recommendations for sweet cherries grown in Eastern Washington.

 The main questions we should consider before developing a nutrient management program are: What we need, and when do we need them?
-To answer the first question, one simple approach is to determine how much your crop and trees demands based on the predicted yield and adjusting the amount according to what your system: soil, amendments and water is providing.
-The second question about when, related largely to the nutrient mobility in the soil.
-For those that are mobile, like Nitrogen (N), plant demand is an important consideration.
-To monitor if our predictions are adequate or to diagnose problems associated to uptake limitations, leaf tissue analyses are very useful.
+To answer the first question, one simple approach is to determine how much your crop and trees demands based on the predicted yield and adjusting the amount according to your system: soil, amendments and water is providing.
+The second question about when, related largely to the nutrient cycling in the soil and plant.
+For mobile ones, like Nitrogen (N), timing of uptake is an important consideration, while for non mobile ones, like P, timing becomes irrelevant.

 Nitrogen (N).
 Mobile in the soil and in the plant.
 The demand in sweet cherries is generally higher than the soil plus water supply, especially in highly productive orchards.
-N demand in sweet cherry ranges between 10 to 14.4 lbs of N per ton of fruit (Geisseler, 2016, adapted from Fallahi et al. 1993, Silva and Rodriguez, 1995).
+N demand in sweet cherry ranges between 2.7 to 14.4 lbs of N per ton of fruit (Geisseler, 2016, adapted from Fallahi et al. 1993, Silva and Rodriguez, 1995).
+In 2022, Sallato and Whiting (not publish), updated nutrient extraction values for WA cherries ‘Chelan’, ‘Skeena’ and ‘Coral Champagne (Table 1).

 Diagnosing: Deficiency is reflected in a lack growth and general chlorosis (yellowing leaves) and smaller size fruit (Figure 1).
 Toxicity or excess will lead to excessive vegetative growth, delay harvest and reduced fruit quality.
 Symptoms will start in older leaves.
 Leaf tissue analyses of total N is a good indicator of N deficiency or excess.
 Note that N concentration in leaves start very high (around 3%) and will continues to drop to levels below 1.0% in the fall.
 Thus, when utilizing leaf tissue analyses as indicator, it is important to collect recently mature leaves, from current season shoots without fruits.
 Soil test of N is (NO3 or NH4) is not a good predictor of N supply.